BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
-Reporting via flag "report"
-    Should have
-        Room name
-        Time stamp
-        Days/Hours/minutes since then
-        Message Type (Attention, Stages, Defense)
-        Message
 Reports should be emailed if I don't use "report" for 21 days (3 weeks)
 ```
 ### Short term
 ```
+Helper function
+    Check if structure type is in pos

 Links construction
     Creating the first 2 links should FORCE 1 source link 1 bank link